-If you give or receive help from anyone during testing (which also includes the use of any electronic recording devices such as cell phones, smart watches, etc.), your test will be stopped and scored as a failed test.
+If you give or receive help from anyone during testing (which also includes the use of any electronic recording devices such as cell phones, smart watches, or navigating to other browsers/sites during an electronic exam, etc.), your test will be stopped and scored as a failed test.
 You will be dismissed from the testing room and will forfeit any testing fees paid.
 You will be reported to your training program and to AZBN and you may need to obtain permission from AZBN in order to be eligible to test again.